-One major customer represents 18% of the contract revenue for the year ended June 30, 2023 (year ended June 30, 2022, one major customer represented 13%).
+Two majors customers represent more than 10% of total contract revenue, at 33% for the year ended June 30, 2024 (year ended June 30, 2023, one major customer represented 18%).

 Credit risk also arises from cash and cash equivalents with banks and financial institutions.
 This risk is limited because the counterparties are mainly Canadian banks with high credit ratings.